ryancheley/dcus-2024/presentation/presentation.md

 # Introduction

 - I'm Ryan Cheley
-- I'm the Senior Regional Director of Business Informatics ... but that just means I'm a Director of Enginnering
-- You can find me here:

-    - website
-    - mastadon
-    - linkedin

 ---

+# Introduction

+- Director of Enginnering

+^ notes: I'm the Senior Regional Director of Business Informatics ... but that just means I'm a

+---

 # Error Culture

+^ notes: Today I'm going to be talking about Error Culture.

+---

+# What?

+^notes: Specifically what it is

+---

+# Am I in it?

-^ notes: welcome to my talk 'Error Culter'.
-Today I'm going to be talking about Error Culture.
-Specifically what it is, how to tell if you're in an orgnization that suffers from it, and how to get out it
+^ notes: how to tell if you're in an orgnization that suffers from it

+---
+# How do I get out of it?

+^ notes: how to get out it

+---

 # What is it?

 ---

-> A culture that **accepts** error notifications and **ignores** them, encouraging a **reactive**, instead of **proactive** culture of problem solving
+A culture that **accepts** error notifications and **ignores** them, encouraging a **reactive**, instead of **proactive** culture of problem solving

 ---

 # Why is it bad?

 - Signal : Noise Ratio
-- waiting until it hits the fan
+- waiting until it (💩) hits the fan

-^notes: Encourages the creationg of low signal to noise ratio for alerting ^notes: **potentially** problems to not be fixed until they are bad problems
+^notes: Encourages the creationg of low signal to noise ratio for alerting ^notes: not fixing problem until they are big, bad problems

 ---